Skip to main content

 1. Wiring Mode Description

-Photoelectric switches usually provide two operation modes, the switching of which depends on the wiring of the L Terminal:
+Photoelectric switches typically offer two operation modes, the selection of which depends on the wiring of the L Terminal:

 1.1 Light-ON Mode (Active-HIGH)

-• Light Interrupted (Object detected): Output OFF (High Impedance / High Logic).
+• When light is blocked (object detected): Output is OFF (High Impedance / High Logic).

-• Light Incident (No obstruction): Output ON (Low Logic).
+• When light enters (no obstruction): Output is ON (Low Logic).

 1.2 Dark-ON Mode (Active-LOW)

-• Setting Method: L pin connected to VCC (Brown wire).
+• Setting: L Terminal shorted to VCC (brown wire).

-• Light Interrupted (Object detected): Output ON (Low Logic).
+• When light is blocked (object detected): Output is ON (Low Logic).

-• Light Incident (No obstruction): Output OFF (High Impedance / High Logic).
+• When light enters (no obstruction): Output is OFF (High Impedance / High Logic).

 This mode constitutes a "Fail-Safe" mechanism.